thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 ```Dockerfile
 COPY --from=BUILD /usr/src/app/target/articles.war /config/dropins/
 ```
-If last step is executed of the **Dockerfile** the container is ready to be deployed to Kubernetes.
+If this last step is done, then the container is ready to be deployed to Kubernetes.

 #### 1.1.2 Web-api-V1 container image definition

-The web-api [Dockerfile](../web-apo-java-jee/Dockerfile.nojava) to create the web-api service, works in the same way as for the **articles container**.
+The web-api [Dockerfile](../web-apo-java-jee/Dockerfile.nojava) to create the web-api service, works in the same way as we defined for the **articles container** before.
 Inside the Dockerfile we use the same multiple stages to build the container image as in the for the **articles container**.

 ### 1.2.
 Node.JS container images